IMPERIUSHAK/YouDownloader/README.md

 2. Install the required packages
 3. Run the script and enter the YouTube video URL
 4. Let the automation handle the rest!
+5. But its still raw (project could not run correctly)

 ---